News and Events

 - 32% of municipal councillors are women

-- 75% of Lennox Island Band Council members are women (no women are currently members of Abegweit First Nations Band Council)
+- 50% of Lennox Island Band Council are women

 How Does PEI Compare?